A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

-From the overlap integrals, we can compute the conversion rate using Eq. \ref{eq:rate} for all the elements, and we obtain the sensitivity of different target materials normalized to the conversion rate in $^{27}$Al. In Fig. \ref{fig:sensitivity_comp_Cirigliano} our result is compared to that from Cirigliano \textit{et al.} \cite{Cirigliano2009}.
 Four physics models are considered: dipole ($D$), scalar ($S$) and two vector type ($V^{(\gamma)}$ and $V^{(Z)}$). $V^{(\gamma)}$ describes the scenarios where the transition charge radius operator gives the dominant contribution to the CLFV Lagrangian, and $V^{(Z)}$ describes the case where the dominant operator is assumed to be an effective $Z$-penguin~\cite{Ardu2023}.
-Some candidate complementary target nuclei for future conversion measurements are highlighted, further discussion is presented in Sec. \ref{sec:target_optimization}.

-Figure \ref{fig:sensitivity_MZ_nat} removes the normalization relative to muon capture and shows the relative conversion rates in each material relative to that in $^{27}$Al. The objective is to separate the coherent muon conversion from the incoherent muon capture our motivation for this presentation of our results is detailed in Sec. \ref{sec:Normalization}.
+Figure \ref{fig:sensitivity_MZ_nat} removes the normalization relative to muon capture and shows the conversion rates in each material relative to that in $^{27}$Al. The objective is to separate the coherent muon-to-electron conversion process from the incoherent muon capture process.
+The motivation for this presentation of our results is detailed in Sec. \ref{sec:Normalization}.